openharmony/docs/docs-en/guide/overview-0.md

 You can perform operations provided in  [Use Case](use-case.md)  to learn more about development board peripheral control and then develop devices, such as security cameras.

 If you want to view the sample effect first, see  [Use Case](use-case.md).
-To customize application behavior, modify the sample code by referring to APIs described in  [Development Guidelines](development-guidelines.md).
+To customize application behavior, modify the sample code by referring to APIs described in the next section.

 For details about basic concepts for camera development, see the  [camera development overview](../subsystems/overview.md).